rgrannell1/kea/README.md

 Arrow v0.1
 -----------------------------------

-**Arrow** is a functional framework that adds dozens of higher-order functions and utility functions to the R language.
+**Arrow** is a functional framework (inspired by Haskell, Clojure and JS), that adds dozens of higher-order functions and utility functions to the R language.

 ## Installation